 Make sure you have a copy of your most recent contract to hand when putting together your mortgage application.
 It’s important to be able to show lenders not only how much income you have, but also how long you have remaining on your contract.

 2. Avoid lengthy breaks between contracts

 There are many perks to working as a contractor, not least being able to take breaks between contracts should you wish to.
 This is great for holidays or similar.
 However, you should try and avoid taking breaks of anything more than 6-8 weeks.
-This is because lenders want to see consistent income and contracts stretching back 12-24 months prior to your mortgage application – long gaps between receiving income payments are not viewed favourably.
+This is because lenders ideally want to see consistent income and contracts stretching back 12-24 months prior to your mortgage application.

 3. Be realistic about your repayments